choilmto/mldash/README.md

 - is 8 cores too much
 - other considerations

 Realistically, machines are using many more cores for training.
-AWS even offers machines with 448 cores.
+AWS even offers machines with 448 vcpus.
 The point of this example is to illustrate the types of questions that could be asked when rightsizing a machine.
 Grafana has a 'Rightsizing' section for AWS to compare performance, ranking the machines by metric for the user.

 ![rightsize](rightsize.png)